porchard/snATACseq-NextFlow/README.md

 You can split the fastq files into chunks using the --chunks parameter (default: 1, meaning no chunking).
 In the case of very large fastq files this can speed up processing.

+You can generate output plots of the (pseudobulk ATAC) signal at gene TSS by adding gene names to the params.plot_signal_at_genes variable (these gene names must be present in the TSS files).
+By default only the signal at the GAPDH TSS is plotted.

 Lastly, you'll need to include information about each ATAC-seq library, including the genome(s) for the species that each library includes, and the paths to the fastq files for each readgroup.
 Organize this information in a JSON file, as in library-config.json.
 Note that for each readgroup, three fastq files are required -- the first and second insert reads ('1' and '2'), and the read with the nuclear barcode ('index')

 ## Running